jupiternull/xistentialbot/README.md

 # xistentialbot: Automated Existential Tweet Generator and Poster

 ## Overview
-`xistentialbot` is a Python-based automation tool designed to schedule and post existential, thought-provoking tweets to the X platform, leveraging Google Sheets for content management and Google Cloud Platform (GCP) for serverless deployment.
-This project showcases my ability to integrate APIs, deploy cloud-based solutions, and craft concise, impactful content, building skills directly applicable to prompt engineering and AI-driven development.
-Currently, it automates the posting of manually curated tweets, but I have plans to incorporate AI-generated content in the future.
+`xistentialbot` is a Python-based automation tool designed to schedule and post existential ramblings to the X platform, leveraging Google Sheets for content management and Google Cloud Platform for serverless deployment.
+Currently, it automates the posting of manually curated content, but I have plans to incorporate autonomously generated content in the future.
 The project draws inspiration from some of my favorite works exploring human nature, technology, and societal absurdity (listed below).

 ## Inspirations
 This project draws inspiration from the following works, which shaped its existential and philosophical tone through prompting: